ShaikhMasud/SEOCheck/README.md

-# Crawl Metrics
+# SEOCheck

-Crawl Metrics is an SEO auditing tool built in Python.
+SEOCheck is an SEO auditing tool built in Python.
 It crawls websites, checks various SEO metrics (such as meta tags, keyword density, headings, and images), and runs performance audits using Google's Lighthouse tool.
 This tool helps you analyze and optimize your website's SEO performance.

 ## Features
 - Check for meta tags like title and meta description